Synonyms: Bacidina delicata auct. p.p. non (Leight.) V. Wirth & Vězda

-Note: on trees with subneutral bark in nutrient-rich, dusty situations such as in urban parks and forest edges along secondary dirt roads, very rarely also on nutreint-enriched rocks; widespread in Europe and also recorded from Western North America, with a single record from the Eastern Alps (Austria), but probably more widespread; to be looked for in Italy.
+Note: on trees with subneutral bark in nutrient-rich, dusty situations such as in urban parks and forest edges along secondary dirt roads, very rarely also on nutrient-enriched rocks; widespread in Europe and also recorded from Western North America, with a single record from the Eastern Alps (Austria), but probably more widespread.
+Part of the type material of Bilimbia arceutinoides Anzi from Veneto belongs to this species (Ekman 2023).

 Growth form: Crustose